tlk00/BitMagic/samples/strsvsample10/readme.md

 serialized file and later retrieve a small fraction of its elements with gather deserialization.

+The method combines an mmap-backed BLOB, serialized bookmarks, and a compact deserialization index to skip unrelated bit-plane blocks and reconstruct only the logical positions selected by a gather mask.

 The intended use case is a large string vector that is queried only occasionally.
 Instead of keeping the succinct vector resident in RAM, an application can prepare and serialize it once, evict the live vector, and later